If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 It has a little bit more of a natural and pleasing look to it, in my opinion.

-I do like to have this in my bag, though, for those tight tiny small spaces.
+I like to have this in my bag, though, for those tiny tiny spaces.

 That’s when this shines.